jerryfeng2003/PointGST/README.md

  ## Citation

-If you find this repository useful in your research, please consider giving a star ⭐ and a citation
+If you find this repository useful in your research, please consider giving a star ⭐ and a citation.
 ```bibtex
 @article{liang2024pointgst,
   title={Parameter-Efficient Fine-Tuning in Spectral Domain for Point Cloud Learning},